Tips

 Keep it clean:

-• Add hreflang so Google knows which language version to show
+• add hreflang so search engines know which version to show

 Content upgrades that compound over time

-Most help centers don’t need more articles.
-They need better ones.
-The compounding play is turning your “fine” pages into pages that actually resolve the problem, earn trust, and keep ranking even as the product changes.
+Most help centers do not need more articles.
+They need stronger ones.
+The compounding move is turning average pages into pages that actually resolve the problem, earn trust, and stay useful as the product changes.

 For the operational side of article structure, rollout, and deflection, read our help center best practices guide.